 Users of the system must obtain entry and/or exit capacity rights on the NTS to flow gas and in order to trigger additional investment that may be required to support their potential gas flows onto and out of the NTS under the prevailing commercial arrangements described in the UNC.
-Currently, to trigger entry investment, Firm NTS Entry Capacity must be secured through a long term auction process and exit capacity, requiring specific exit reinforcement to the system, maybe secured through an annual application window (held in July of each year), an ad-hoc application (between October and June of the gas year) or through an Advanced Reservation of Capacity Agreement (ARCA) with National Grid.
+Currently, to trigger entry investment, Firm NTS Entry Capacity must be secured through a long term auction process and exit capacity, requiring specific exit reinforcement to the system, maybe secured through an annual application window (held in July of each year), an ad-hoc application (between October and June of the gas year) subject to the signing of aPlanning & Advanced Reservation of Capacity Agreement ("PARCA") with National Grid.